Tutorial | Create a Counter Widget Using Blocks

 Step 5 | Make Your Widget Customizable with Widget API

-Let's say that you want the site owner to be able to decide what the "step" of the count is.
+Let's say that you want a user to be able to decide what the "step" of the count is.
 Perhaps they want the step to be 2, so that the count is 0,2,4,6 etc.

-You can define a property in the widget API named "step" and allow the user to customize it.
+To do that, let's define a property in the widget API named step.

 1. Click the Widget API icon to open the Widget API panel.